 - When you download the HOME team’s game plan, save it to the c:\dksports-data\basketball\seasons\VBA8x-8x folder

-- Run the Action PC game, at the top menu, choose UTILITIES-IMPORT COACHES
+- Run the Action PC game, at the top menu, choose IMPORT and then choose IMPORT COACHES

-- VERY IMPORTANT – you MUST double-click on the opponent’s appropriate TEAMNAME.COA file to properly import it.
-It will NOT import properly if you just highlight the name and click OK (you should get a pop-up window that says “TEAM NAME gameplan is updated”
+- VERY IMPORTANT – you MUST (you MUST) DOUBLE-CLICK on the opponent’s appropriate TEAMNAME.COA file to properly import it.
+It will NOT import properly if you just highlight the name and click OK (you should get a pop-up window that says “TEAM NAME game plan is updated”

 Playing and Exporting Games: